Basketballer-Pro/Basketballer-Pro/README.md

 npm install
 npm start

-for unit testing:
+For unit testing:

-npm install enzyme enzyme-adapter-react-16 enzyme-to-json --save-dev or using Yarn: yarn add enzyme enzyme-adapter-react-16 react-test-renderer enzyme-to-json --dev
+npm install enzyme enzyme-adapter-react-16 enzyme-to-json --save-dev

+or using Yarn:

+yarn add enzyme enzyme-adapter-react-16 react-test-renderer enzyme-to-json --dev

-unit test configuration:
+Unit test configuration:

 In the src/ directory, create a new file called setupTests.js In that file, write the following at top of file: